cap-java/cds-feature-attachments/doc/Design.md

 #### Trigger

 This workflow is triggered if a new commit is pushed to the main branch.

-### Error Handling

-The `error-handling.yaml` starts a workflow to check if the workflow started with `main-build.yaml` had errors.
-If the workflow had errors a GitHub issue is created with the error message and the failing run.

 ### Build and Deploy